bitomule/SwiftyPods/README.md

 ## Motivation

-When your project based on CocoaPods grows reading and editing the podfile becomes imposible.
+When your project based on CocoaPods grows reading and editing the podfile becomes impossible.
 You start grouping using variables and comments but it's still a long file where the safety is the error you get when you run pod install.

 SwiftyPods enables two big features:
 * **Safety**: Swift will type check your file before you finish editing it.
 * **Modularization of your podfile**: You can split your podfile in multiple podfile.swift files.
 You choose: feature pods, module pods, team pods...
-Once you generate your podfile they will all get merged into a single, clasic podfile.
+Once you generate your podfile they will all get merged into a single, classic podfile.

 ### This is what your podfile.swift will look like